zype/zype.github.io/api_docs/playlists.md

 ## Smart Ordering

 <p>Playlist smart ordering allow you to change the order of its videos by a sort options.
-The videos added or updated into a playlist with sort options, are sort automatically following that sort option<p>
+The videos added or updated into a playlist with sort options, are sort automatically following that sort option</p>

 Parameter | Function | Type
 --------- | -------- | ----